With turquoise blue color, Eco-friendly hotels, and adorable hammocks hanging over the water you could call Bacalar the Maldives of Mexico.

 I even ventured around the corner from this campsite in the lake and came across some abandoned swings in the water that looked very picturesque.

-For budget hotels, Yak Lake House is one of the most popular hostels around Bacalar Lagoon.
+- For budget travelers, Yak Lake House is one of the most popular hostels to stay at.
 The Yak Lake House is an “Adults Only” hostel so it’s great for couples or younger people.

 Is Bacalar Safe